Vegan Pumpkin Pie

 This Southern-style vegan pumpkin pie is a can’t-miss dessert for your Thanksgiving table.
 The combination of spices adds the traditional flavor, while vegan sweetened condensed milk adds sweetness and creaminess.
 No dairy needed!

 This unique recipe uses roasted kabocha squash, also called Japanese pumpkin.
-It offers a more robust flavor and texture similar to sweet potato, with an intense dark orange color.
+It is a small, round squash with a dark green exterior.
+The flavor is more robust flavor and texture is similar to sweet potato, with an intense dark orange color.

 • Mixed baking spice or pumpkin spice – often consists of cinnamon, nutmeg, anise, allspice and cloves.